beakbahama/log/docs/time-is-freedom.md

 1. **Governance Model:** The GI adopts a unique monetary voting system where each member's $25,000 contribution translates into voting power, emphasizing direct democracy without the need for elected officials.
 Members engage in mandatory voting on policies and projects annually, using a secure digital platform that ensures informed decisions and proportional influence based on investment.
 This system fosters transparency, accountability, and continuous member engagement, with regular updates and the opportunity for feedback to refine governance processes.
 By integrating member insights and maintaining open ledgers, the institution commits to a governance model that is responsive and adaptive to the collective will of its community.

-1. **Traditional Governance:** From the framework of the Global Institution, it becomes apparent that traditional governments and their taxing structures may become obsolete.
+1. **Traditional Governance:** From the framework of the Global Institution, it becomes apparent that traditional governments and their taxing structures will become obsolete.
 As this framework takes on the role of managing all essential services and land resources, it promotes a streamlined and efficient system where the burdens of governance and taxation are unnecessary.
 This framework aims to resolve territorial disputes and ensure freedom of movement across the globe and potentially beyond, envisioning a future where humans can inhabit any part of the planet, and eventually, the solar system, without the constraints of traditional land ownership.

 1. **Diversity and Recovery:** The GI framework advocates for a society where no one is left behind, emphasizing inclusive recovery and diversity.
 It proposes comprehensive rehabilitation programs, supportive housing initiatives, and extensive educational opportunities to foster societal integration for all individuals, including those with challenging pasts and including those currently incarcerated.
 This approach extends to facilitating freedom of movement across the globe and promoting a global responsibility ethic.
 By understanding and addressing the roots of conflicts and societal challenges, the framework aims to build a community rooted in mutual respect and harmony.
 The goal is to transform every challenge into an opportunity for collective growth and peace, ensuring that diversity is not just acknowledged but celebrated as a fundamental strength of our global society.